-Stormwater runoff is a major concern for homeowners that have the potential to cause runoff past the property line.
+Stormwater runoff is a major concern for homeowners that can cause runoff past the property line.
 For example, not all runoff can be attributed to a specific site or location when it is located in a mixed residential/commercial zone.

-For many property owners, this can be frustrating when they try to maintain regulatory compliance with their local, state, and federal environmental agencies.
-Therefore, it is important to have a well-designed abatement plan.
+For many property owners, this can be frustrating when trying to maintain regulatory compliance with their local, state, and federal environmental agencies.
+Therefore, it is crucial to have a well-designed abatement plan.

-Runoff of water beyond a property line is a result of rain events and storms that cause water to "runoff" roofing, gutters, and other sources that flow into local ponds and sewers and traverse into local rivers and streams or into groundwater through the soil.
+Runoff of water beyond a property line results from rain events and storms that cause water to "runoff" roofing, gutters, and other sources.
+The runoff can flow into local ponds and sewers and traverse into local rivers and streams or groundwater through the soil.

 Runoff may also occur as a result of spent water from various processes such as laundry rinse water that flows outward to sewers and into retention basins.